dav1dddddddd/webpage/README.md

 # .me
-My personal website I worked very hard on to reach my expectations Only a 1st step for what's to come.
+My personal website I worked very hard on to reach my expectations.
+Only a 1st step for what's to come.